obrien-lab/cg_simtk_protein_folding/README.md

 - To run CSP, you need to prepare the CG protein model for your nascent chain according to [Section 1](#1-create-cg-protein-models-and-tune-the-force-field-parameters-nscale-for-a-given-protein) and prepare the CG ribosome model according to [Section 3](#3-create-cg-ribosome-model).
 All the .psf, .top, .cor and .prm files are required in initialization of CSP.
 In addition, users have to provide a table of intrinsic codon translation time and the mRNA sequence of the nascent chain.

 ### 5. Simulation of post-translational folding
 - The simulation of post-translational folding is quite simple.
-The nascent chain conformation that are disassociated from the ribosome will be obtained from [CSP](#4-simulation-of-co-translational-folding) and run Langevin dynamics (LD) in implicit water environment at the physiological temperature.
+The nascent chain structures that are disassociated from the ribosome will be obtained from [CSP](#4-simulation-of-co-translational-folding) and run Langevin dynamics (LD) in implicit water environment at the physiological temperature.
 - Scripts will be used in this section:

 | Scripts | Instructions |